DOI-USGS/asc-public-docs/docs/concepts/glossary.md

 ### Sample
 A column of pixels in an image, typically representing spatial information.
 The number of samples indicates the total width of an image in pixels.
 ### Sample Resolution
-The ground distance (in meters) from the left edgedocs/getting-started/using-spiceql/spiceql-cassini-tutorial.ipynb to the right edge of a pixel.
+The ground distance (in meters) from the left edge to the right edge of a pixel.
 ### Scale
 The map resolution measured in pixels per degree
 ### Serial Number